jentery/routledgeCompanionMSDH/projects.md

 Papers, Please: A videogame about totalitarian government by Lucas Pope, developed and published under his pseudonym 3909.
 See www.papersplea.se.

-Participatory Culture Foundation: “A 501c3 non-profit organization, working to build a more open, collaborative world by “creating open and decentralized video tools and services.”
+Participatory Culture Foundation: "A 501c3 non-profit organization, working to build a more open, collaborative world" by "creating open and decentralized video tools and services."
 See www.pculture.org.

 Patchwork Girl: A work of electronic literature by American author Shelley Jackson written in Storyspace and published by Eastgate Systems in 1995.
 See www.eastgate.com/catalog/PatchworkGirl.html.